nefarius/wdkwhere/README.md

 ## Usage examples

+To display the help text and see all available flags run either `wdkwhere query --help` or `wdkwhere run --help`.

 ### Basic usage

 Calling `wdkwhere` without arguments simply returns the `bin` directory for the latest local WDK version and the current